 It is notable that the G3X has a microphone port, which can help to improve the quality of audio recordings by attaching an external microphone.
 The 4000D does not feature such a mic input.

 Both the 4000D and the G3X are recent models that are part of the current product line-up.
 Neither of the two has a direct predecessor, so perhaps they will constitute the origins of new camera lines for Canon.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Canon 4000D Manual (free pdf) or the online Canon G3 X Manual.
+Further information on the features and operation of the 4000D and G3X can be found, respectively, in the Canon 4000D Manual (free pdf) or the online Canon G3 X Manual.

 So what conclusions can be drawn?
 Which of the two cameras – the Canon 4000D or the Canon G3 X – has the upper hand?
 Is one clearly better than the other?
 The listing below highlights the relative strengths of the two models.

 Reasons to prefer the Canon EOS 4000D: